 Web services are representing a new paradigm in application architecture and development, which are gaining importance in the software industry day-by-day.
 The increasing popularity of this new technology is because it caters all the major needs of application development.
 Apart from addressing application development issues, Web Services when implemented by an organization, provides innumerable benefits and advantages.
 Listed here are some of these advantages that make web services significant among developers and software engineers.

 Interoperability: The biggest and the most important advantage of using Web services is interoperability.
 As Web services work outside of private networks, it offers developers a non-proprietary route to their solutions.
 The services deployed by it have a longer life-span, which then offers better return on investment of the deployed services.

 Usability: Another advantage of web services is that it allows the business logic of different system to be exposed on the web, which provides applications a freedom to choose web service that it requires.
 Moreover, instead of re-inventing the different services for different clients, one can only include additional application-specific business logic on the client-side, which allows them to develop services and/or client-side code using the languages and tools that they want.

 Reusability: Web Services provides not a component-based model of application development, but the closest thing possible to zero-coding deployment of such services.
 This makes the reuse of Web Service components as appropriate in other services easy and convenient.
 It also makes the process of deploying the legacy code as a web service relaxing and stress-free.

 Deployability: As web services are deployed over standard internet technologies, it makes it possible to deploy Web Services even over the fire wall to servers running on the Internet on the other side of the globe.
 Moreover, because of the proven community standards, the underlying security such as SSL is already built in these applications.
 This standardized protocol further provides several advantages like, wide range of choice, reduction in cost due to competition and increase in quality.

 Cost Effective: Web services uses SOAP over HTTP protocol, which enables users to use existing internet for implementing web services that are cost effective and very affordable.
 Apart from SOAP over HTTP, web services can also be implemented on other reliable transport mechanisms like FTP.

-Defining Web Service Testing:
+Introduction to Web Service Testing:

 With the recent rise of web services, there is an increasing demand of testing web services.
 Team of expert developers are dedicating majority of their energy during the process of development in Web Service Testing.
 Since the web services are composed of loosely distributed over networks, the applications are tested end to end, service by service, and interface by interface.
 Hence, the aim of web service testing is to:

-- Conclude what is expected from the web service with respect to the business requirements.
+Conclude what is expected from the web service with respect to the business requirements.

-- Gather and understand requirements, and data standards.
+Gather and understand requirements, and data standards.

-- Design tests cases as per the requirements of the client or the end user, as more data scenarios provide quality deliverables.
+Design tests cases as per the requirements of the client or the end user, as more data scenarios provide quality deliverables.

 Steps Involved in Web Service Testing: